michael616kriel/nova-monitor/README.md

 <img width="1790" alt="Screenshot 2022-10-10 at 17 47 42" src="https://user-images.githubusercontent.com/23308191/194905812-38538747-b282-437b-a57a-796814330a61.png">

 # Description
-A simple dashboard for viewing a system's information and process
+A simple dashboard for viewing a system's information and processes

 # create-svelte